joelhawksley/identity/components/slides.md

 # [fit] .25s vs 60s

-^ This means that the ten unit tests we wrote for our components that run in a quarter of a second would take a whole minute if they were controller tests.
+^ This means that a suite of ten component tests that run in a quarter of a second would take a whole minute if they were controller tests.

 ^ PAUSE

-^ So to look back

 ---